mullvad/mullvadvpn-app/android/README.md

 # Mullvad VPN Android app

 This directory contains the Android project as well as related files and information.
-Apart from the content of this directory, the Android project also relies on [wireguard-go](../wireguard/) and the [mullvad-daemon](../mullvad-daemon/) which are both bundled as shared libraries into the assembled APK.
+Apart from the content of this directory, the Android project also relies on building [wireguard-go](../wireguard/) and the [mullvad-daemon](../mullvad-daemon/) which are both bundled as shared libraries into the assembled APK.

 The app is available for download on
 [our website](https://mullvad.net/download/android/),